Bira/octopus-carnival/_drafts/star-wars-everyone.md

 GMs who want to make the different schools more distinctive can add a few exclusive techniques to them, like the Jedi battle meditation or the Sith force-vampirism.
-They're not necessarily more powerful than the more widespread techniques, but they are distinctive.
+They're not necessarily more powerful or even necessarily exclusive, but they are distinctive.

 While lightsabers (also known as force swords in GURPS) are excellent melee weapons, making them an effective alternative to blasters requires a significant